sbsabapathi/assessment/README.md

 # Hotel booking test
 This project contains tests for fictious Hotel booking application.
+The tests written using Java, Selenium, Cucumber with Page object pattern.
 The tests are broadly grouped as Positive and Negative tests.

 ## Pre-requisites
 Install and configure Java and Maven